mikieyx/4Mail/meetings.md

 - Cedric will focus on registration this week
 - Alex will focus on logging in and logging out
 - Michael will focus on adding something to the to do list and setting up the database
 - Van will focus on sending chat.
-Create a new branch called "send-chat" at commit 3710933 to make sending chat function.
 - Try to fix the issues in milestone 1.
 - Everyone will focus on one finishing requirement this week by 4/21 and finish the second requirement by 4/28